Financial-Times/origami-website/_components/contributing.md

 ```
 The alias for this library is `obt`.

-Choose a sufficiently descriptive name for your component, and prefix it with the product you are aiming to build it for (e.g. `g-` for 'graphics'). `o-` prefixes are generally reserved for Origami-maintained components.
+Choose a sufficiently descriptive name for your component, and prefix it with the product you are aiming to build it for (e.g. `g-` for 'graphics').
+`o-` prefixes are generally reserved for Origami-maintained components.

 Once you've done that, run:

 `obt init my-new-component`

-`obt` will generate a new folder structure that meet the aforementioned requirements, and generate <abbr title="JavaScript">JS</abbr> and <abbr title="Syntactically Awesome Stylesheets">SASS</abbr> files with code bases that imitate other components' styles.
+`obt` will generate a new folder structure that meet the aforementioned requirements with the component name you've chosen, and will generate <abbr title="JavaScript">JS</abbr> and <abbr title="Syntactically Awesome Stylesheets">SASS</abbr> files with code bases that imitate other components.

 ## Updating existing components